Ivorforce/Monoteny/README.md

 Welcome to the mathemagical land of Monoteny!

 Monoteny is a programming language intended for making libraries.
-It transpiles to many other programming languages and ecosystems so you don't need to reinvent the wheel!
+It transpiles to many other programming languages and ecosystems so nobody needs to reinvent the wheel!

 Monoteny specializes in reusability, runtime safety and readability.
 Why not check out [Monoteny 101](https://www.craft.me/s/dYSfJhYM9TAsne)?